AceVerse-Reboot/ml-computer-vision-mediapipe-companion-/README.md

 4. Click **Start Camera**.
 5. Allow camera access.

 You need an internet connection on first load because the MediaPipe JavaScript package and model files are loaded from Google's/CDN servers.
+Make sure the Live Sever extension is installed in VS code.